Tools4everBV/HelloID-Conn-Prov-Target-ADPWorkforce-Update-Email/README.md

 - The 'Execute on-premises' switch on the 'System' tab is toggled.

+- Additional rights to worker.businesscommunication.email.change

-> The emailaddress is updated using a POST call to: https://api.eu.adp.com/events/hr/v1/worker.businesscommunication.email.change.
-Additional rights to this endpoint are not required.
+> The emailaddress is updated using a POST call to: https://api.eu.adp.com/events/hr/v1/worker.businesscommunication.email.change. additional rights to this endpoint is required and should be requested by the customer at customer support of ADP.

 #### X.509 certificate / public key